Last updated: March 23rd, 2020

 Icefields Parkway, Alberta

 How could I not start an article about Canada’s best road trips without first mentioning the Icefields Parkway, which has often been ranked as one of the best road trips in the entire world?
 Stretching 232 kilometres through both Banff National Park and Jasper National Park, this highway invites you into a journey of mind-blowing scenery, including mighty mountains, waterfalls, turquoise-coloured lakes and rivers, and glaciers too.
-While the drive from Lake Louise to Jasper really only takes upwards of three hours, you’ll probably want to budget an entire day for all the stops you’ll be making to take photos, short hikes, or even full-on tours at the Columbia Glacier.
+While the drive from Banff to Jasper really only takes upwards of three-four hours, you’ll probably want to budget an entire day for all the stops you’ll be making to take photos, short hikes, or even full-on tours at the Columbia Glacier.
 Popular stops include Lake Louise, Peyto Lake, Columbia Icefield, Sunwapta Falls, and Athabasca Falls, just to name a few.
+For those coming from Calgary to Banff, you just continue towards Lake Louise and then head North on highway 93.

 Best time to go: This Alberta road trip is best from June to September, although May works as well.
 October is also good if you don’t mind a higher chance of rain in exchange for much fewer tourists.
 From November until April, you should expect snow and ice.
 This is also a beautiful time to do the road trip, but you’ll need to be much better skilled at driving and to expect delays.
 In addition, many things such as the Columbia Icefield tour are closed.